devplayer0/fyp/report.md

 ## Challenges

 A number of significant challenges were faced in the development of this project.
 Initially, working with gem5 was the greatest of these.
-The lacking documentation for the project as well as very large codebase led to a significant learning curve that consumed a lot of time when attempting to get STM32F4 code to execute in the simulator.
+The lack of documentation for the project as well its very large codebase led to a significant learning curve that consumed a lot of time when attempting to get STM32F4 code to execute in the simulator.
 Creating the unified firmware, running code in hardware and the Perfgrade system each took quite a lot of work, but development of these pieces was relatively trouble-free.

-Working with Submitty proved to be quite frustrating, due in part to lacking documentation, although this specific issue was not encountered to the same degree as with gem5.
+Working with Submitty proved to be quite frustrating, due in part to its documentation, although this specific issue was not encountered to the same degree as with gem5.
 The main cause of issues was Submitty's overall design and architecture, combined with the results of open-sourcing and extending this system.
 Parts of Submitty are quite convoluted and confusing, notably the autograding configuration system.
 Many components are involved in this, from the PHP frontend, Python grading daemon to the C++ execution code.
-There are often a multitude of ways to achieve a single task, such as generating results to show in the web UI, with it often not being clear which should be used.
+There are often many ways to achieve a single task, such as generating results to show in the web UI, with it often not being clear which should be used.
 The over-reliance on scattered command-line tools and direct modification of internal structures such as the PostgreSQL database did not help.